tolauwae/phd-thesis/src/foundations/foundations.typ

 We start by defining the syntax of a tiny remote debugger for #stlc with booleans and natural numbers, defined as peano numbers @peano91:sul @kennedy74:peanos.
 The complete set of syntax, evaluation, and typing rules for booleans and natural numbers for #stlc can be found in @app:stlc.
 Because the debuggers we discuss in this dissertation are each debuggers for distributed systems, and therefore remote debuggers of a kind, we start with a simple remote debugger.
-However, the easiest way to define such a debugger is to start from a local debugger, and simply add a messaging system on top of it.//---which is the way in which we will present the debugger in this section.
+The easiest way to define such a debugger is as a distributed system with a _client_ and a _server_.// the evaluation rules can than be split into _client_, _server_, and _global_ rules.

 The rules for our tiny remote debugger are shown in @fig:stlc.debugger#sym.dash.em#[these] rules define the remote debugger as a distributed system with a _client_ and a _server_; respectively, modeling the debugger frontend and backend.
 In the remote debugger, the only role of the client is to supply input from the user, and displaying the output from the debugger.